 Studies have found benefits to sperm freezing for men with Klinefelter syndrome, and recommend this as an option to young males diagnosed with this genetic form of male-factor infertility.

 46 XX is a rare condition in which a person is born with the XX chromosome typically found in females, but is also born with external male genitalia.
 This condition occurs in 1 out of every 20,000–25,000 newborns assigned male at birth, and is an intersex condition.

-Kallmann syndrome is a rare condition affecting 1 out of every 30,000 males, and causes delayed or absent puberty.
+Kallmann syndrome is a rare condition affecting 1 out of every 30,000 males, causing delayed or absent puberty.
 Kallman syndrome causes a lack of hormones that direct sexual development, which is why it is most commonly diagnosed during adolescence.
-Although other symptoms like impaired sense of smell are prevalent in those with Kallmann syndrome, it is delayed puberty that usually alerts a doctor’s attention, provoking testing and diagnosis.
+Although other symptoms, like impaired sense of smell are prevalent in those with Kallmann syndrome, it is usually delayed puberty that alerts a doctor’s attention, provoking testing and diagnosis.

 When testing for male fertility, genetic testing is typically performed after frontline tests like semen analysis and sperm DNA fragmentation analysis.
 If you’ve gone through rounds of fertility testing or have a unique family medical history, genetic testing may be your next step.

 Genetic testing is typically done with a simple blood test.
 From there, a lab can analyze your genetic code to detect any abnormalities that may affect male-factor infertility or the health of your child.
 Genetic testing is often recommended while trying to get pregnant, or before you start planning to conceive.